Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 logged with a chain to a testing (or otherwise untrusted) trust anchor, and then being presented in TLS connections with additional intermediates that connect it to a different trust anchor.

-Similarly, the reference identifier for the leaf certificate (the domain or IP address) determines where in the Prefix Tree the Transparency Log stores the certificate chain.
-If the server attempts to present the certificate for a different reference identifier, the client will be unable to verify the proof.
-However, the ability of clients to enforce that certificates are organized into the Transparency Log correctly is the core reason that Site Operators don't need to download the entire contents of the Transparency Log to find all certificates that are relevant to them.

 # Transparency Log Endpoints